pointfreeco/swift-composable-architecture/README.md

   <details>
     <summary>Expand to see answer</summary>

+    All interactions with an instance of `Store` (including all of its scopes and derived `ViewStore`s) must be done on the same thread.
+If the store is powering a SwiftUI or UIKit view then, all interactions must be done on the _main_ thread.

     When an action is sent to the `Store`, a reducer is run on the current state, and this process cannot be done from multiple threads.
 A possible work around is to use a queue in `send`s implementation, but this introduces a few new complications:

     1. If done simply with `DispatchQueue.main.async` you will incur a thread hop even when you are already on the main thread.
 This can lead to unexpected behavior in UIKit and SwiftUI, where sometimes you are required to do work synchronously, such as in animation blocks.

     2. It is possible to create a scheduler that performs its work immediately when on the main thread and otherwise uses `DispatchQueue.main.async` (_e.g._ see ReactiveSwift's [`UIScheduler`](https://github.com/ReactiveCocoa/ReactiveSwift/blob/f97db218c0236b0c6ef74d32adb3d578792969c0/Sources/Scheduler.swift)).
 This introduces a lot more complexity, and should probably not be adopted without having a very good reason.

-    At the end of the day, we require `Store` to be used in much the same way that you interact with Apple's APIs.
-Just as `URLSession` delivers its results on a background thread, thus making you responsible for dispatching back to the main thread, the Composable Architecture makes you responsible for making sure to send actions on the main thread.
+    This is why we require all actions be sent from the same thread.
+This requirement is in the same spirit of how `URLSession` and other Apple APIs are designed.
+Those APIs tend to deliver their outputs on whatever thread is most convenient for them, and then it is your responsibility to dispatch back to the main queue if that's what you need.
+The Composable Architecture makes you responsible for making sure to send actions on the main thread.
 If you are using an effect that may deliver its output on a non-main thread, you must explicitly perform `.receive(on:)` in order to force it back on the main thread.

     This approach makes the fewest number of assumptions about how effects are created and transformed, and prevents unnecessary thread hops and re-dispatching.
 It also provides some testing benefits.
 If your effects are not responsible for their own scheduling, then in tests all of the effects would run synchronously and immediately.
 You would not be able to test how multiple in-flight effects interleave with each other and affect the state of your application.
 However, by leaving scheduling out of the `Store` we get to test these aspects of our effects if we so desire, or we can ignore if we prefer.
 We have that flexibility.